 Regionwide Greenhouse Gas Inventory

 As part of the guiding framework to increase resilience in East Central Florida, the R2C undertook a proactive approach to reduce our risks, vulnerabilities, and regionwide greenhouse gas emissions.
 As the Collaborative works toward mitigation and adaptation efforts, it acknowledges the region's contribution of greenhouse gas emissions which exacerbate long-term stressors such as our changing climate and our communities' vulnerabilities.
-As you cannot manage what you do not measure, reducing our carbon footprint is one of the most relevant efforts our region can face head-on.
+As you cannot effectively manage what you do not measure, reducing our carbon footprint is one of the most relevant efforts our region can face head-on.

 A region-wide greenhouse gas emission inventory will help our region understand the scope and scale of our emissions.
 Emission sources and activities have been evaluated and attributed gas emissions quantified.
 This type of inventory provides a consistent measurement with a base for informed decision-making and a wide range of emissions reduction opportunities.
 Moreover, it is an optimal approach to forecast emissions, measure community performance, and transition toward integrated climate action planning.